Kidsit Founder, Editor, Illustrator, and father of three beautiful kids in Sydney, Australia.

 Protects both sides against wrongful accusations.
 If your child has a bruise or a piece of jewelry goes missing and you're suspicious, you can use your video surveillance to confirm before making any baseless accusations.
 You can avoid making incorrect assumptions and firing an otherwise fine employee.

 Young children can't speak for themselves.
-Older kids can let you know if your nanny is avoiding their duties or breaking the rules.
+Older kids can let you know if your nanny is avoiding their duties or breaking the rules (See our list of recommended babysitter rules).
 But younger kids can't be your "spies" and report back to you if something is wrong.
 Even if you have friends, family or neighbors periodically check on your kids or see them out in public with your sitter, that only gives you a small part of the whole picture.

 You feel more connected.
 If you miss your kids, you can take a break from your day to check in and see how your kids are doing.
 For parents that work long hours, it can make you feel less guilty or sad that you aren't with them and you can see that they're happy.